Celebrate Black History Month.

 Take a walking tour through the streets of Fredericksburg that details the life of former slave John Washington.
 Washington wrote about his 24 years in bondage where most of it was spent in a 10-block radius in downtown Fredericksburg.

-See the new panels here.
+See the wayside panels here.

 Watch the commemoration here.